Pundit4Real/alx-low_level_programming/0x12-singly_linked_lists/README.md

-A fuction that write a block of text before the main function is executed
+Write a function that frees a list_t list.